 - They don’t want to use services from industry giants

 - Their in-house delivery capability isn’t designed to handle the high delivery volume that the pandemic has helped bring about

-This is where using Restaurant Delivery Service systems (RDS) comes in—they represent a mid-sized option that frees up bandwidth to focus on your food and customer service, but that also offers a variety of personalized, custom options.
-At the end of the day, software like DataDreamers reduces the number of small, insignificant decisions you have to make everyday, so you can focus on the decisions that matter—to your customers and your business.
+This is where using Restaurant Delivery Service systems (RDS) comes in—they represent a mid-sized option that frees up bandwidth to focus on your food and customer service.
+But, that also offers a variety of personalized, custom options.
+At the end of the day, software like DataDreamers reduces the number of small, insignificant decisions you have to make.
+So, you can focus on the decisions that matter—to your customers and your business.